lblod/app-lokaal-mandatenbeheer/config/reports/README.md

 All SHACL files that reside inside the `./config/shacl` folder will be merged into one shape.

-Note: if you have multiple shapes with the same target class (e.g. Mandataris), make sure to use the same node shape URI.
-This way, all validations on an instance will be performed in one run.
+Note: if you have multiple SPARQL-based constraints with the same target class (e.g. Mandataris), make sure to use a separate node shape URI per SPARQL query.
+Otherwise, we are not able to fetch the target class of the source shape for every validation result.

 ## helper.js